-Services charges are fees that cover services in communal or shared areas.
-These are either charged monthly or invoiced to you separately.
+Services charges are fees that cover services in communal or shared areas which are charged monthly.

 One of the key aspects of being a shared owner or a 100% leaseholder (you own the property outright, but a 3rd party own the building freehold) is that you will be required to pay a service charge.

-This is a sum of money which covers your share of the cost of maintaining the communal area of your development, either for your building or the estate.
+You pay a share of the cost of maintaining the communal area of your development, either for your building or the estate.
 It is important to understand how service charges work, are calculated, charged and your rights and responsibilities.
 We aim to be transparent with you over the costs involved in being a leaseholder, as buying your new home is a big financial decision.

 Some developments in which your home is located were built by us, whereas others were built by private developers.

 Developments built by us are managed by Town & Country Housing Association under our Love Living brand.